content-island/workshop-step-by-step-guide/05-server-action/README.md

   };
 ```

-And let's inform the _slug_ property when we use the component:
+Finally, pass the `slug` prop when using the component:

 _./src/pods/post/components/body.astro_